uleadapp/vps/docs/masternode_vps.md

-# Slick masternode VPS setup for all your beloved crypto masternodes (Vultr example)
+# One lick masternode VPS setup for all our beloved ULEAD community members (Vultr example)

----
-**PLEASE ALSO READ THE README**

-Please also see the [README for this project](../README.md) that will give you a high-level overview of features.

----

 ## Intro

-This project started as handy bash script to setup my $ulead masternodes in 2019 when there was almost zero documentation and anything that existed was either $ulead specific, sucked and in most cases both.
-For that reason, we started to work on a not-so-sucking way to install a lot of different masternodes with next to none manual intervention.
+This project is a handy bash script to setup number of ulead masternodes at a time just on one VPS of type ipv6.
+Almost all of the steps are automated and no manual intervention is required during this process.
+You can use this script to setup either single masternode or multiple master nodes.
+Based on the 'number' passed as parameter in the initial step of process, master nodes are set up.

 <img src="images/masternode_vps/intro.png" alt="introduction" class="inline"/>